AOSC-Dev/aoscc/2017/README.md

 AOSCC 2017
 ==========

-Welcome to our 4th annual community gathering, and this time in Guangzhou!
+Welcome to our 4th annual community gathering, and this time in Guangzhou, from July 14th to 16th!

 AOSCC is your prime opportunity to meet our developers and friends online in person.
 AOSCC is also a great chance for our developers to exhibit our